-24. The State of the Borough Assessment will be considered at the same Council meeting as the Council budget plan for 2018/19 to 2020/21 and Doncaster Growing Together.
-The Council budget plan will include the draft budget proposals which will be informed by the State of the Borough Assessment.
+23. The State of the Borough Assessment will help to inform the Doncaster Growing Together Plan.
+This in turn informs the Council budget plan for 2018/19 to 2020/21, which will be approved by Council in March 2018.

 HUMAN RESOURCES IMPLICATIONS